COAST-Lab/Open-Water-Level/Fabrication/PVC-Enclosure/readme.md

 <img src="Photos/MaxSonarEndCapSide.jpeg" width="200">

-9. Attach solar cable to Boron; Attach 3 pin on stack to Maxsonar 3-pin; slide chassis and electronics into PVC pipe.
+9. Attach solar cable to Boron; Attach 3 pin on stack to Maxsonar 3-pin.
+Connect 3-pin wire between Boron stack and Maxsonar; slide chassis and electronics into PVC pipe.

 <img src="Photos/SolarCable.jpeg" width="200">

 10. Once everything is inside of the PVC pipe and you are ready for deployment, grab the silicon sealant and PVC cement.

-11. Seal where the PVC cap directly meets PVC pipe, seal around the cable gland o-ring.
+11. Using silicon sealant, seal where the PVC cap directly meets PVC pipe, seal around the cable gland o-ring.

 13. Lastly, using PVC cement, seal the space between the coupler and PVC pipe.